tokyoking/ctf/heap/otherbins/ImaginaryCTF23/mailman/README.md

 ### Challenge

 ```
 TLDR: leak a mangled heap ptr (UAF) and libc address from unsorted bin, then perform a House of Botcake attack to get read-what-where.
 Use this to get a stack leak via attacking File Structure.
 Perform House of Botcake again to ROP from saved_rip of fgets().
-Use the gadgets in libc to write out the flag with ORW syscalls.
+Use the gadgets in libc to write out the flag to stdout with ORW syscalls.
 ```
 ```
 Welcome to the post office.